These Lemon Poppy Seed Scones are the perfect balance of sweet and tangy. They pair wonderfully with a cup of tea or coffee!

 YOU might not get all that excited over brand new and organized spices… but I certainly do!
 I was particularly intrigued by the shaker of poppy seeds.
 I’ve eaten them, of course, but never bought or used them.

-I think everyone thinks of 3 things and 3 things only when it comes to poppy seeds… lemon or orange muffins, salad dressing, and maybe some crackers.
-I decided to go with the old standby, but since lemon poppy seed muffins tend to be a little too sweet and cupcakey, I thought I’d try to adapt my Cherry Berry Scone recipe into a lemon poppy seed variety.
+I think everyone thinks of 3 things and 3 things only when it comes to poppy seeds… lemon or orange muffins, salad dressing, and maybe poppy seed bagels.
+I decided to go with the old lemon poppy seed standby, but instead of muffins I thought I’d try to adapt my Cherry Berry Scone recipe into a lemon poppy seed variety.

 - 1 tbsp poppy seeds, plus more for decorating